OnGuard 8020 Mastiff: Is this the worst bike lock ever?

 Once the links get to around 12 mm, chains become so heavy and unwieldy that they’re impractical to carry around and are best used as stationary security at home or work.

 But obviously the length of the chain is important too, this is just a rough guide.
 You can read more about portable vs stationary chains on my best chain lock page.
+And more about the best way to carry bike locks on my where to put a lock when your riding page.

 Carrying a chain lock around is pretty straightforward.
 There’s no frame mount to worry about.
 You can just wrap it round your seat post and you’re good to go.
 Or, some people like to sling it over their shoulders like a bandoleer.
 Easy.
 The problem with chain locks though, is the weight…